wongnata/PlayerDogModel/README.md

 - When crouching in dog mode, dropped items can fall through the ship
 - Masked enemies spawned from dog model players will still use their human model
 - When using the jetpack in dog mode, the jetpack model partially obstructs your view
+- When holding a ragdoll in dog mode, your view may be entirely obstructed

 ## Credits
 - [Obviously **MonAmiral** for creating the original mod!
 It's awesome!](https://thunderstore.io/c/lethal-company/p/MonAmiral/PlayerDogModel/)